mnottoli/ddX-GSoC/README.md

 In the domain decomposition strategy the global problems are recast as a collection of individual, simpler problems, each of them defined on a given atom of the solute.
-These can be easily discretized such that the original problem is transformed in a linear system in the form
+These can be easily discretized, and the original problem is transformed in a linear system in the form

     L x = f

-where L is a matrix depending on the geometry of the system, x is the desired solution and f is a known right hand side which depend on the geometry and on the kind of atoms that compose the solvated molecule. [^3]
+where L is a matrix which dependes on the geometry of the system, x is the desired solution and f is a known right hand side which depends on the geometry and on the kind of atoms that make up the solute. [^3]

 Once x is known, the effect of the solvent on the solvated molecule is fully described.